alexhonkiwong/alexwebsite/content/home/experience.md

     date_start: '2018-05-15'
     date_end: '2022-01-31'
     description: |2-
-      Started working in Andre Pittig's lab.
-We examined the acquisition, generalization, and extinction of costly avoidance.
+      In Andre Pittig's lab, we examined the acquisition, generalization, and extinction of costly avoidance.

   - title: Visiting fellow
     company: KU Leuven